SystemFw/blog/content/staging/paxos-failures.md

 Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers it locked.
 The storage servers persist the value unless they already have one, and then return success.

-The only difference is that
-the storage servers also reset their lock status after receiving a write.

-TODO: remove the point about unlocking after writes, and conclude this section here after addressing retries above once again.

-In the non-concurrent case, this algorithm works like before: `w1` will arrive, lock a majority of servers, then write `v1` to them.
-Then `w2` will arrive, lock a majority of servers, the write `v2` to them, except `v2` won't be persisted as the storage servers s

- Sorag
-The algorithm proceeds as follows:

-**Phase 1:**
-1. The writer selects a majority of storage servers, and sends `lock(process_id)` to them with its `process_id`.
-2. Storage servers persist their lock status to stable storage.
-When a storage servers receives `lock(process_id)`, it replies with `locked(process_id)` unless its lock status is `locked(another_process_id)`.
-The new lock status is saved to storage before replying.
-3. If the writer receives `locked` replies from all the storage servers it contacted, it proceeds to Phase 2.
-If not, it sends `unlock(process_id)` to the storage servers it contacted, and retries Phase 1.
-4. When a storage server receives `unlock(process_id)`, it resets its lock status if the `process_id` matches.

-**Phase 2:**
-1. The writer sends the value to the storage servers it has locked.

-TODO: maybe handwave part 2 to avoid exposing write completion yet

-in the sequential case it's equivalent to the single storage server algorithm. but it also works in the concurrent case:

-Maybe talk about 2 phases at this stage.
-A better solution would be replacing blind writes with a read-then-write approach: a writer reads the value of a majority of storage servers, and only writes to them if they are all empty.
-But this doesn't quite work either, we could have this sequence of events:

-- `w1` reads an empty state from `s1` and `s2`.
-- `w2` reads an empty state from `s2` and `s3`.
-- `w3` reads an empty state from `s3` and `s1`.
-- `w1` writes to `s1`.
-- `w2` writes to `s2`.
-- `w3` writes to `s3`.

-and we have the same situation as before where by the time the other writes arrive, there is no way for the algorithm to proceed correctly.
-We're on the right path though, we just need a read from writer `w` to prevent further reads until `w` has had a chance to acquire a quorum, which leads us to the third bid idea in Paxos: _2-phase locking_.

-Actually I don't like talking about read then write, it gets into either write repair or short circuiting idempotency, introduce locking directly add summary of the idea before going into details

-When a client process contacts a writer to issue a write, the algorithm we'll proceed in two phases:

-**Phase 1:**
-1. The writer selects a majority of storage servers and sends a `lock(process_id)` to them.
-2. When a storage server receives `lock(process_id)`,it replies `locked` unless it has already replied to a `lock` message with a different process id.
-It also sends the value `v` in case a `write` has already happened.
-Storage servers remember their lock status and the `process_id` that issued the lock, and write those values to stable storage before issuing any replies (to be robust against restarts).
-3. If the writer receives `locked` from all the storage servers it contacted, it means that it has managed to reserve a majoproceeds to Phase 2.
-  Otherwise it if times out, it
-  will send `unlock(process_id)` to all the storage servers it contacted, and then it will retry Phase 1.
-**Phase 2:**
-1.

-In both pahses

 ### lock stealing